 Kiev (or Kyiv in Ukrainian language) is an unbelievable and slightly overwhelming city.
-Kiev is filled to the brim with beautiful colourful orthodox churches such as the Saint Sophia’s Cathedral, the St. Andrew's Church, the St. Volodymyr's Cathedral and the St. Michaels Golden Domed Cathedral.
+Kiev is filled to the brim with beautiful colourful orthodox churches such as the St. Sophia’s Cathedral, the St. Andrew's Church, the St. Volodymyr's Cathedral and the St. Michaels Golden Domed Cathedral.
 All these holy places that have significant importance in the Orthodox Church are tourist staples that highly contrast with the monumental Stalinist architecture.
 And omnipresent nowadays is modern capitalism that shoves advertisements down your throat at every step.
 Even your girlfriends' babushka will probably try to sell you something.
 But it’s not all that bad, this flow of money allowed Kiev to develop into a vibrant, European capital that could easily rival the western ones in terms of culture, art, cuisine and most importantly: nightlife.
 Strolling along Kiev’s city landmarks and dancing the night away makes hungry.
 When it comes to food you should definitely try the delicious Caucasian cuisine and visit one of the many Georgian and even Armenian restaurants spread over the city.
 Spicy Tartar dishes you will find in the Crimea oriented restaurants and one should not leave Kiev without having had his fair share of Ukrainian borscht (beetroot soup) and varenyky (filled dumplings).
 And of course all should be served with a royal portion of smetana (sour cream).

 Talking about grim sights: another day trip is a visit of the area around the Chernobyl power plant.
 This deserted area around the ghost city Pripyat (Prypiat in Ukrainian) was impacted by the biggest nuclear accident in history that took place on 26 April 1986 when nuclear reactor nr.
 4 of the plant went down.
 It is about one hour drive from Kiev and the trip is gaining popularity, especially now the mind-blowing HBO series about the Chernobyl disaster is such a hit.